hamzafaisal-dev/Guess-My-Number-Game/README.md

 # Guess My Number Game

-Complete HTML/CSS/JavaScript code of the "Guess My Number" DOM Manipulation exercise by Jonas Schmedtmann.
+A basic Guess My Number game created in HTML/CSS/JavaScript.

-NOTE: I do not own the complete rights to this code.
+NOTE: This project is part of the DOM Manipulation exercise in Jonas Schmedtmann's JavaScript course.
+I do not own the complete rights to this code.
 I have only written the complete JavaScript code in this file.